damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

  <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FPart%20list%20or%20data%20sheet.drawio">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FPart%20list%20or%20data%20sheet.png">Edit in diagrams.net</a>

-   *You can use this template on the App diagram to define the data sheet.*
+   *You can use this template on the App diagram to define the datasheet.*

 ![image](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Data%20sheet.jpg)